|

 wives, and their cattle and join with us.

-an army, and Mattathias and his friends went about and tore down
+They organized an army, and Mattathias and his followers went

-the altars.
-They circumcised all the uncircumcised boys that
+about and tore down the altars.
+They circumcised all the

-they found within the borders of Israel.
+uncircumcised boys that they found within the borders of Israel.

 Mattathias: I am an old man, and the days are drawing near